distributed-system-analysis/sarjitsu/README.md

 Be sure to run `# iptables -F` from the host, in case it's not accessible outside.
 Otherwise check your firewall settings.

+- To stop all running container instances and cleanup sarjitsu, run `$ ./cleanup_sarjitsu`

 ### For the ones who've found inner peace:

-#### Installing by customizing the modularized components, per say, having their own IPs:
+Installing by customizing the modularized components, per say, having their own IPs.

-Let ROOT_DIR be this project root containing the `setup.sh` script in this repo.

-- Step 0: Make sure you have [docker](https://www.docker.com/) installed.

 - Step 1: open `conf/sarjitsu.conf` and edit the params as required.
 If for example, you don't want to spawn containers for postgres, grafana or elasticsearch,